-- Demonstrable and extensive experience producing high-quality, credible evaluations focused on philanthropy and/or human rights social change (minimum of 10 years) - Demonstrable and extensive experience producing high-quality, credible evaluations of work that focuses on root cause change, addressing structural and systemic barriers to social justice, and that is responsive to context - Background in international human rights, and familiarity with any one of AJWS's thematic areas (civil and political rights, sexual health and rights, land and water rights and climate justice), advocacy, social movements, grassrooted grantmaking - Demonstrable and extensive expertise in feminist and/or culturally responsive approaches to learning, research, and evaluation - Experience working with grassroots organizations in the Global South and demonstrated sensitivity to power and power dynamics - Experience supporting learning and its implementation with a focus on translating research and/or evaluation findings into action - Proven meeting and participatory process facilitation skills, including online spaces - Demonstrated capacity to manage and organize all relevant logistics and activities to effectively carry out the assignment, producing deliverables on time and on budget - Excellent verbal / written communication skills and strong reporting skills for non-technical audiences - Ability to work effectively and efficiently in a highly consultative environment - Fluency in English is required
+- Demonstrable and extensive experience producing high-quality, credible evaluations focused on philanthropy and/or human rights social change (minimum of 10 years) - Demonstrable and extensive experience in systemic change evaluations and related evaluation tools like Process Tracing, Qualitative Comparative Analysis, Bayesian Belief Networks - Experience working with grassroots organizations in the Global South and demonstrated sensitivity to power and power dynamics - Experience supporting learning and its implementation with a focus on translating research and/or evaluation findings into action; strong reporting skills for non-technical audiences - Proven participatory process facilitation skills, including online spaces - Demonstrated capacity to manage and organize all relevant logistics and activities to effectively carry out the assignment, producing deliverables on time and on budget - Ability to work effectively and efficiently in a highly consultative environment and engage staff in diverse locations (facilitate work virtually) - Fluency in English is required

-Black, Indigenous and People of Color; Lesbian, Gay, Bisexual, Intersex, Trans and Gender nonconforming people; women; and differently abled people are encouraged to apply.
+Black, Indigenous and People of Color; Lesbian, Gay, Bisexual, Intersex, Trans and Gender non-conforming people; women; and differently abled people are encouraged to apply.
 We also encourage applications from people of diverse religious, spiritual and cultural backgrounds.